Kath-Cooper/TNBC-Ontology-RBioconductor/README.md

 Ontology plots adapted from: https://learn.gencore.bio.nyu.edu/rna-seq-analysis/gene-set-enrichment-analysis/

-Computational requirements: Original script was ran using a Lenovo Yogo laptop with an Intel i5 processor and 15.8 G of memmory.
+Computational requirements: Original script was ran using a Lenovo Yogo laptop with an Intel i5 processor and 15.8 G of memory.